 Every person needs connection.
 A true, perfection connection is only attainable with Hashem and with His Torah - for those who merit it.
-An additional important connection we have on this world is towards our self.2
+An additional important connection we have on this world is towards our self.

 Some people hear about this concept and they are puzzled: What does it mean to become connected to your self?
-Are our hands chopped off, G-d forbid, that we need to piece them back together and become more "connected to our self"?
+Are our hands chopped off, G-d forbid, that we need to piece them back together and become more "connected to our self?
 What does it mean to have a connection with your self?

 But the answer to this is because we are comprised of a body and a soul, an outer layer and an inner core.
 The outer layer of our self is more revealed in our life.
 Our inner layer is hidden from us, when we start life.
 The more a person has exertion, prayer, and clarity [about his inner world], he enters more within himself, and he finds his true "I", which is at first very hidden from a person.
-When one finds his true and pure "I" (which is not a place of selfishness, but a place of selflessness), he discovers a deep connection to himself.
-This is a constant connection to his actual essence.

-2 Editor's Note: The Maharal says that there are three relationships we have on this world - man's relationship between himself and Hashem; man's relationship with others; and man's relationship towards himself.
+Editor's Note: The Maharal says that there are three relationships we have on this world - man's relationship between himself and Hashem; man's relationship with others; and man's relationship towards himself.